Learn

 Net zero is a vital goal.
 It’s also confusing.

 A lot of people think that achieving net-zero will bring back a safe climate, but that’s not the case.
 Here’s why: Each year we add about 36 billion tons (or gigatons, or Gt) of heat-trapping CO2, mostly by burning oil, gas, and coal That’s a lot.
-Yet this 36 billion tons is only 3.6% of what’s already in the air.
+Yet this 36 billion tons is only 3.6% of the legacy CO2 that’s already in the air.

 If we stopped all emissions tomorrow, we’d still have that trillion tons of legacy CO2 in the atmosphere.
 And that’s what’s disturbing the climate the most.